magicDGS/ReadTools/CONTRIBUTING.md

 You should [make a fork](https://help.github.com/articles/fork-a-repo/) and [submit a Pull Request](https://help.github.com/articles/about-pull-requests/) to contribute.
-Please, check our [Wiki][wiki-page] to see the guidelines for developers.
+Please, check our [Wiki](https://github.com/magicDGS/ReadTools/wiki) to see the guidelines for developers.

 [code_of_conduct]: https://github.com/magicDGS/ReadTools/blob/master/CODE_OF_CONDUCT.md
 [issue_tracker]: https://github.com/magicDGS/ReadTools/issues
 [pull_requests]: https://github.com/magicDGS/ReadTools/pulls

+## Recognition model

+If you contribute to _ReadTools_ significatly (e.g., with a Pull Request), we would add your name to a `CONTRIBUTORS.md` file with details about your contribution(s).

+Currently we do not have any major contributor to the project.
+Be the first!

+*Note: this is not limited to code contributions.*